-A caveat regarding all projections of future behaviour of ENSO arises from systematic biases in the depiction of the ENSO behaviour through the 20th century by models (Randall et al., 2007; Guilyardi et al., 2009).
+A caveat regarding all projections of future behavior of ENSO arises from systematic biases in the depiction of ENSO behavior through the 20th century by models (Randall et al., 2007; Guilyardi et al., 2009).
 Leloup et al. (2008) for instance, demonstrate that coupled climate models show wide differences in the ability to reproduce the spatial characteristics of SST variations associated with ENSO during the 20th century, and all models have failings.
-They concluded that it is difficult to even classify models by the quality of their reproductions of the behaviour of ENSO, because models scored unevenly in their reproduction of the different phases of the phenomenon.
-This makes it difficult to determine which models to use to project future changes of ENSO.
-Moreover, most of the models are not able to reproduce the typical circulation anomalies associated with ENSO in the southern hemisphere (Vera and Silvestri, 2009) and the northern hemisphere (Joseph and Nigam, 2006).
+They concluded that it is difficult to even classify models by the quality of their reproductions of the behavior of ENSO, because models scored unevenly in their reproduction of the different phases of the phenomenon.
+This makes it difficult to determine which models to use to project future changes in ENSO.
+Moreover, most of the models are not able to reproduce the typical circulation anomalies associated with ENSO in the Southern Hemisphere (Vera and Silvestri, 2009) and the Northern Hemisphere (Joseph and Nigam, 2006).

-There was no consistency of projections of changes in ENSO variability or frequency at the time of the AR4 (Meehl et al., 2007b) and this situation has not been changed as a result of post-AR4 studies.
-The evidence is that the nature of the ENSO has varied in the past apparently sometimes in response to changes in radiative forcing but also possibly due to internal climatic variability.
-Since radiative forcing will continue to change in the future, we can confidently expect changes in the ENSO and its impacts as well, although both El Niño and La Niña episodes will continue to occur (e.g., Vecchi and Wittenberg, 2010).
-Our current limited understanding, however, means that it is not possible, at this time, to confidently predict whether ENSO activity will be enhanced or damped due to anthropogenic climate change, or even if the frequency of El Niño or La Niña episodes will change (Collins et al., 2010).
+There was no consistency in projections of changes in ENSO variability or frequency at the time of the AR4 (Meehl et al., 2007b) and this situation has not changed as a result of post-AR4 studies.
+The evidence is that the nature of ENSO has varied in the past apparently sometimes in response to changes in radiative forcing but also possibly due to internal climatic variability.
+Since radiative forcing will continue to change in the future, we can confidently expect changes in ENSO and its impacts as well, although both El Niño and La Niña episodes will continue to occur (e.g., Vecchi and Wittenberg, 2010).
+Our current limited understanding, however, means that it is not possible at this time to confidently predict whether ENSO activity will be enhanced or damped due to anthropogenic climate change, or even if the frequency of El Niño or La Niña episodes will change (Collins et al., 2010).

-In summary, there is medium confidence in a recent trend towards more frequent central equatorial Pacific El Niño episodes, but insufficient evidence for more specific statements about observed trends in the El Niño - Southern Oscillation.
-Model projections of changes in El Niño - Southern Oscillation variability and the frequency of El Niño episodes as a consequence of increased greenhouse gas concentrations are not consistent, and so there is low confidence in projections of changes in the phenomenon.
+In summary, there is medium confidence in a recent trend toward more frequent central equatorial Pacific El Niño episodes, but insufficient evidence for more specific statements about observed trends in ENSO.
+Model projections of changes in ENSO variability and the frequency of El Niño episodes as a consequence of increased greenhouse gas concentrations are not consistent, and so there is low confidence in projections of changes in the phenomenon.
 However, there is medium confidence regarding a projected increase (projected by most GCMs) in the relative frequency of central equatorial Pacific events, which typically exhibit different patterns of climate variations than do the classical East Pacific events.